moderndatacompany/dataos.info/docs/products/data_product/templates/sales_360.md

 These targets guide system design and optimization efforts, ensuring technical capabilities meet business requirements for consistent performance and reliability.

-#### **Validation and Iteration**
+### **Validation and Iteration**

 After finalizing the design of the Data Product, it undergoes review sessions with key stakeholders and team members to verify compliance with defined requirements and goals.
 All modifications made during this phase are recorded to facilitate ongoing enhancements to the design.

 Once the design aligns with requirements, the subsequent phase focuses on devloping the Data Product.

-## Build
+## Build Phase

-This section involves the buildin the Data Product right from data connection to defining SLOs.
-Here we will be creating resources and stacks and all other capabilities of DataOS to fulfill the design phase requirements.
+This section involves the building and creating resources and stacks and all other capabilities of DataOS to fulfill the design phase requirements.

-### **Steps to Create a Data Product**

-From the design phase and Data Product Architectural Design, it is clear which DataOS resources we require to build the Data Product, and these are Depot, Cluster, Scanner, Flare, Policy, SODA Checks and Bundle.
+From the design phase and Data Product Architectural Design, it is clear which DataOS resources we require to build the Data Product, and these are Depot, Cluster, Scanner, Flare, Monitor, Pager, SODA.
 Let’s see how to create each one step by step.
 As we already explored the data we’ll directly jump into the data transformation step using Flare.

-#### **Create the Flare Job for data ingestion and data transformation**
+### **Data Ingestion and Transformation**

 Ingesting and transforming following tables: